Stampede (Wash.)

 Fredrickson, James M.

-Northern Pacific passenger train number 4, the eastbound Alaskan, rounds the curve entering Stampede, Washington, in September 1949, led by new passenger diesel unit number 6506, built by Electro-Motive Division that year.
+Northern Pacific passenger train number 4, the eastbound Alaskan, approaching New Stampede, Washington, on a snowy but sunny day in 1949.
+Leading is brand-new passenger diesel locomotive number 6510, three-unit 4500-hp. model F7, built that year by Electro-Motive Division of General Motors.
+The seven-car secondary transcontinental train consists of Railway Post Office car, baggage, coaches, cafe car.
 Photo by J.M.
 Fredrickson.
 Other Subject Classes: passenger train, diesel locomotive, mountains

 Fredrickson, James M.